Joe Ehrmann: InSideOut Coaching: How Sports Can Transform Lives

 Ehrmann is the author of the book InSideOut Coaching: How Sports Can Transform Lives which provides the basis for purpose-based athletics: connecting student-athletes to transformational coaches, in a nurturing community for their social, emotional and character development.

 Season of Life

 Prompted by an article about the demolition of the Colts' Memorial Stadium, author Jeffrey Marx (who first met and was inspired by Ehrmann as a ball boy for the Baltimore Colts) reconnected with Ehrmann and became fascinated both with his ministry and his work as a volunteer football coach at Gilman School, an all-boys school in Baltimore.
 Joe and his friend Biff Poggi developed a coaching philosophy to develop healthy masculinity, relationship development and to promote social justice.

 In 2004, Marx's book Season of Life was published, featuring the Gilman football team and Joe's transformational coaching.
 The book became a New York Times best-seller.

 Personal life

-Ehrmann is a father of four.
+Ehrmann is a father of four and is currently the president of the InSideOut Initiative.